 2) Owing to the intermittent nature of solar energy, finding new ways to store it for subsequent human use is a critical energy challenge, to provide fuels for the transportation sector, enable grid-scale load leveling, and drive industrially relevant chemistry.
 The process of solar-to-fuel conversion using semiconductor photoelectrochemistry is termed “artificial photosynthesis”, and mimics natural photosynthesis to store solar energy in the form of useful fuels such as hydrogen or hydrocarbons.
-The ultimate goal of artificial photosynthesis is purely solar driven fuel production, that can take CO2 and H2O as inputs, and provide a closed-loop, carbon-neutral, and sustainable fuel source.
+Solar driven fuel production, using CO2 and H2O as inputs, provides a path for closed-loop, carbon-neutral, and sustainable fuel sources.
 Our group studies nanostructured semiconductors for enhanced light absorption and charge transfer, as well as atomically precise surface and interfacial modifications, to manufacture efficient, scalable, and sustainable direct solar-to-fuel systems.

-(1) S. Lee, A. R. Bielinski, E. Fahrenkrug, N. P. Dasgupta, and S. Maldonado, “Macroporous p-GaP Photocathodes Prepared by Anodic Etching and Atomic Layer Deposition Doping”, ACS Appl.
+(2) S. Lee, A. R. Bielinski, E. Fahrenkrug, N. P. Dasgupta, and S. Maldonado, “Macroporous p-GaP Photocathodes Prepared by Anodic Etching and Atomic Layer Deposition Doping”, ACS Appl.
 Mater.
 Interfaces 16178 (2016). [link]

 (3) A. B. Wong, S. Brittman, Y. Yu, N. P. Dasgupta and P. Yang, “Core–Shell CdS–Cu2S Nanorod Array Solar Cells”, Nano Lett.
 15, 4096 (2015). [link]

-(3) N. P. Dasgupta and P. Yang “Semiconductor Nanowires for Solar Photovoltaic and Photoelectrochemical Energy Conversion”, Front.
+(4) N. P. Dasgupta and P. Yang “Semiconductor Nanowires for Solar Photovoltaic and Photoelectrochemical Energy Conversion”, Front.
 Phys.
 9(3), 289 (2014). [link]

 (5) C. Liu, N. P. Dasgupta and P. Yang, “Semiconductor Nanowires for Artificial Photosynthesis”, Chem.
 Mater.
 26, 415 (2014). [link]